shivation9728/Understeer-Detection-and-Corner-Behaviour-Analysis-in-Formula-1-Using-FastF1/README.md

-# Understeer-Detection-and-Corner-Behaviour-Analysis-in-Formula-1-Using-FastF1
+# understeer-detection-f1-fastf1
-Detecting understeer in Formula 1 using speed, throttle &amp; yaw-rate telemetry.
+Understeer Detection and Corner Behaviour Analysis in Formula1 using FastF1